-- 1.1.1 Addresses the need to make decisions for persons who are 21 years or older when they lack mental capacity to make those decisions for themselves. - Allows persons who have mental capacity to voluntarily make a Lasting Power of Attorney (LPA) to appoint one or more persons (donee(s)) to make decisions and act on their behalf if and when they lack mental capacity in the future. - Allows the court to appoint a deputy to make decisions and act on behalf of a person who lacks mental capacity where the person has not made an LPA. - 1.1.4 Allows parents of children with intellectual disabilities who are below the age of 21 years to apply to the court to appoint a deputy to ensure that their child's future care is arranged if the parents pass away or lose their mental capacity. - Gives legal protection for acts done by anyone in connection with the care and treatment of a person who lacks mental capacity if certain conditions are met, including the requirement that the act is done in the best interests of that person. - Provides for the appointment of a Public Guardian whose 1.1.6 functions include maintaining a register of LPAs and a register of court orders appointing deputies, supervising deputies and dealing with allegations of abuse by donees and deputies.
+1.1.1 Addresses the need to make decisions for persons who are 21 years or older when they lack mental capacity to make DEFINIT those decisions for themselves.
+Lasting Attorne 1.1.2 Allows persons who have mental capacity to voluntarily make a Lasting Power of Attorney (LPA) to appoint one or more persons (Donee(s)) to make decisions and act on their behalf if and when they lack mental capacity in the future.
+A leg that a signs him to more t 1.1.3 Allows the court to appoint a Deputy to make decisions and act on behalf of a person who lacks mental capacity where the person has not made an LPA. called D decision personal or prop 1.1.4 Allows parents of children with intellectual disabilities who are below the age of 21 years to apply to the court to appoint a Deputy to ensure that their child's future care is arranged if the parents pass away or lose their mental capacity. matters when h capacity more, rea 1.1.5 Gives legal protection for acts done by anyone in connection with the care and treatment of a person who lacks mental capacity if certain conditions are met, including the requirement that the act is done in the best interests of that person.
+A Deputy A D 1.1.6 Provides for the appointment of a Public Guardian whose functions include maintaining a register of LPAs and a register of court orders appointing Deputies, supervising Deputies and dealing with allegations of abuse by Donees and Deputies.
 The Public Guardian is supported by the Office of the Public Guardian (OPG), a division under the Ministry of Social and Family Development (MSF).